-natural fibres, handcrafting, sustainability, integrity and style are all featured at planet. our belief is that by attempting to make sense at all times we can help to focus on beauty, as well as being responsible with our environment.
+natural fibres, handcrafting, sustainability, integrity and style are all our focus at planet. our belief is that by paying attention and by attempting to make sense at all times, we can help draw attention to beauty, while being responsible with our environment.

 natural fibres age beautifully and have inherent characteristics that make for superior useability and longevity and uniqueness to an end product. there is a history in the material that gives an object life beyond the obvious and this adds meaning.